qvieth/myblog/content/posts/meta-writing.md

 ---
-title: Meta Writing
+title: Why I write and How I learned it from sratch
-summary: A writing about writing
+summary: test
 draft: false
 date: 2021-09-24T17:02:54+07:00
 # categories: [""]
 # series: [""]
-tags: ["writing","meta"]
+tags: ["writing", "meta"]
 # weight: 1
 # must seperate thinking from writing, only write after finished thinking
 # blankpage -> purpose -> signpost -> drafting -> revising
 ---

 **DRAFT -> not finished, come back when i have time, tommorow maybe, put it here so my blog looks like it is not dead**

 `should make it more like a conversionation, right now it's too like a writing, feels dull` When I created this blog, I wanted it to be a stimulus for me to achieve a goal - "to write at least an hour a day". `make it clear why 1 hour a day` I belive writing would benefit me a lot with my growth: By writing, I can organize my thought; I can express my feelings better; and I would understand ideas at the deepest level.